 The basic features of Wireshark are:

-- Packet Monitor: This segment visually shows the packets flowing inside the network.
-There are colour codes for each type of packets.
-The packets are shown with following information :
+Packet Monitor: This segment visually shows the packets flowing inside the network.
+There are color codes for each type of packet.
+The packets are shown with the following information :

 1. Source address